story-squad/tricktionary-fe/README.md

 # Tricktionary

-Tricktionary is a game developed for StorySquad.
+Tricktionary is a game developed by StorySquad.

 This frontend application is a React/TypeScript project that relies heavily on the use of WebSockets.
 We use socket.io to handle player connections and game events.